This is a post I’d really like to get your comment on …

-4. Salome was Jesus’ mother’s sister as the apostle John himself states, about his own mother.
+“There were also women looking on afar off: among whom was Mary Magdalene, and Mary the mother of James the less and of Joses, and Salome“ (Mark 15:40).4.
+Salome was Jesus’ mother’s sister as the apostle John himself states, about his own mother.
 Mark’s Gospel account refers to her by name.
 John’s Gospel account refers to her by her relationship to Mary.

 “Now there stood by the cross of Jesus his mother, and his mother’s sister, Mary the wife of Cleophas, and Mary Magdalene” (John 19:25).

 From Matthew’s account we know that James and John were the sons of Zebedee.
 By comparing Matthew and Mark we discover that Salome was the name of wife of the wife of Zebedee and the mother of James and John.
 From John we see that Salome was Mary’s sister.

 I first thought that there could be other women in the account as well, but the order of the names and the similarity of the language in the accounts leads me to be almost certain that Jesus’ mother’s sister is Salome, the wife of Zebedee and the mother of James and John.
 Therefore, James and John were Jesus’ first cousins.